 Okay, so, Jens asked me to make a Church numeral project.

-Lambda calculus, the ultimate source of the λ in the Snap! logo, is a branch of mathematics that describes an abstract computer that only has the features ring and call.
+Lambda calculus, the ultimate source of the λ in the Snap! logo, is a branch of mathematics that describes an abstract computer that only has the features and .
 It turns out that that's all you need to build up to all the standard functions you expect in a programming language, and in particular, the arithmetic operators.

 Church numerals are a representation of the nonnegative integers in lambda calculus.
 This handout and this starter project are all you need if you want to try it.
 I figure you lot can find any bugs in it before Jens uses it in public. :~)